DeanJain/JavaBigdata/Architecture.md

 5. Eventual consistent patterns requires a change in mindset for design and development

 #### EDD Event Driven Design
+An event-driven architecture is made up of event producers and event consumers, its async and loosely coupled because event producers don’t know which event consumers are listening for an event, and the event doesn’t know what the consequences are of its occurrence.

+##### Pub/sub model
+This is a messaging infrastructure based on subscriptions to an event stream.
+With this model, after an event occurs, or is published, it is sent to subscribers that need to be informed.

+##### Event streaming model
+With an event streaming model, events are written to a log.
+Event consumers don’t subscribe to an event stream.
+Instead, they can read from any part of the stream and can join the stream at any time.

-1. Consume and Project -> publish to Kafka and subscriber reads and wrties to a DB to provide an eventual consistency
+1. **Consume and Project** -> publish to Kafka and subscriber reads and wrties to a DB to provide an eventual consistency
-2. E2E event driven -> publish to kafka, subscriber to kafka and notify back to consumer via websocket/hooks (no pollling from client, we push them when we are done
+2. **E2E Event Driven** -> publish to kafka, subscriber to kafka and notify back to consumer via websocket/hooks (no pollling from client, we push them when we are done
-3. In Memroy K:V Pair -> Publish to kafka (compated topic), subscriber reads and update the inmemory K:V store, so lookups have 0 latency (being inmemory) and can also have a persisted backup storage on Kafka (Compated topic which ensure at least latest value of keys are not deleted)
+3. **In Memroy K:V Pair** -> Publish to kafka (compated topic), subscriber reads and update the inmemory K:V store, so lookups have 0 latency (being inmemory) and can also have a persisted backup storage on Kafka (Compated topic which ensure at least latest value of keys are not deleted)
-4.
+4. **Schedule and Forget** -> Scheduler to publish to kafka and a subscriber async processes it with retry and exponential backoff to gurantee eventaul processing and also ensure sequential / ordered processing (with in same partition)
+5. **Events in transaction** ->
+   1. Kafka support idempotence with newer version and can be used to support exactly once delivery **(enable.idempotence=true)**
+   2. Kafka also support a new **atomic transaction API** which can be used to write a batch of events into kafka multi partitions in a way that either all are written successfully or none, consumer can also read all those events as a single transaction, making an end to end exactly once semantics.

 #### DDD Domain Driven Design

 #### Which Services Arch fits your needs: